The DOPPS Program collects observational longitudinal data from around the world

 The DOPPS is a study of hemodialysis practices begun in 1996 and now in over twenty countries.

-In collaboration with the International Society of Peritoneal Dialysis, PDOPPS is launching in 2013 to study areas of greatest practice uncertainty in peritoneal dialysis.
+In collaboration with the International Society of Peritoneal Dialysis, PDOPPS studies areas of greatest practice uncertainty in peritoneal dialysis.